C0deWiser/polyglot/readme.md

 #### Translator comments

 While editing strings, translator may left one or many comments.
-This comments may help future translators.
+This comments may be helpful for future translators.

     # They say it was about posibilities...
     msgid "May"